Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Discussion

 \subsection{Alterations of graph measures}

-Various studies reported a network disruption of AD in comparison to cognitively healthy controls for gray matter volume \cite{He.2008,Yao.2010,Li.2012,Tijms.2013,John.2017} and glucose metabolism \cite{Morbelli.2012,Titov.2017}, and intermediate levels for volume in MCI \cite{Yao.2010,Pereira.2016}.
-In contrast, Chung et al. \cite{Chung.2016} and Voevodskaya et al. \cite{Voevodskaya.2017} reported divergent increases and decreases of the global clustering coefficient in Alzheimer's disease, depending on the specific graph density threshold that was applied for the metabolic \cite{Chung.2016} or the gray matter network \cite{Voevodskaya.2017}.
-However, it has to be acknowledged that instead of the Pearson correlation network, we used conditional dependency networks in the present study, and that we calculated weighted graph measures instead of applying an arbitrary threshold to yield an a-priori defined network density level.
+Various studies reported a network disruption of AD in comparison to cognitively healthy controls for gray matter volume \cite{He.2008,Yao.2010,Li.2012,Tijms.2013,John.2017} and glucose metabolism \cite{Morbelli.2012,Titov.2017}, and intermediate levels for volume in MCI \cite{Yao.2010,Pereira.2016}; which we could replicate in our sample (Supplementary Figure \ref{sfig:graph_stats_Pearson}).
+However, it has to be noted that for Pearson correlation matrices usually high thresholds are applied to obtain sparser graphs.
+Chung et al. \cite{Chung.2016} and Voevodskaya et al. \cite{Voevodskaya.2017} reported a high influence of the selected graph density threshold on the graph measures, leading to divergent increases and decreases of the global clustering coefficient metric.
+To circumvent such problems, we used weighted versions of the graph measures \cite{Rubinov.2010} and proposed GGMs to obtain sparse conditional dependency matrices.
+Our results suggest that graph statistics for regional dependency networks follow a biphasic trajectory in the course of AD, a pattern that was recently also reported for cortical thinning and mean diffusivity \cite{Montal.2017} and resting-state fMRI connectivity \cite{Schultz.2017}.